IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/select-filter.rst

         This allows for querying against properties that are one level away from the current object.

-    :csharp:`public ValueType StaticPropertyValue { get; set; }`
+    :csharp:`public string StaticPropertyValue { get; set; }`
         A constant value that the foreign property will be filtered against.
+        This string must be parsable into the foreign property's type to have any effect.
         If this is set, :csharp:`LocalPropertyName` will be ignored.